gisaia/ARLAS-EA-datacube-builder/README.md

 When using docker to launch the service, the app will be configured using the `docker.app.conf.yml` file.
 The app can be configured the same way as locally, but is pre-configured to work as is.
-For the app to work, Hazelcast's host needs to be replaced by the host machine address that will be used for the Hazelcast communication.

 The configuration looks like the following: